ts-essentials/ts-essentials/README.md

   if (n <= 0) {
     throw new Error(`Value ${n} is not positive !`);
   }
-  return (n as any) as PositiveNumber; // this ugly cast is required but only when "producing" opaque types }
+  return n as PositiveNumber; // you can cast it directly without unknown and any }

 type NegativeNumber = Opaque<number, "NegativeNumber">;